 Encounter lions, cheetahs, and elephants on safaris through the Kruger National Park and surrounding reserves.
 Go waterfall chasing in the Blyde River Canyon – one of the largest canyons in the world!
 See it from God’s Window or take to the skies on a microlight flight for a truly unforgettable view.
 A braai (BBQ) at the foot of Debengeni Waterfalls is also a must-do!
-You can also visit Bushriver Lodge, our volunteer house, and meet other wildlife conservation volunteers or just relax by the swimming pool.
-Our team there will also be able to help you arrange more trips and tours of the area.

 One of the best ways to experience the Greater Kruger Areas is to just kick back and relax!
 Put your new wildlife tracking skills into practice on forest walks or hang out with the other volunteers.
 Share life stories, talk about your mutual love for animals, and just enjoy getting to know each other.
 You never know who you will meet on your volunteer trip.
 One of the best ways to appreciate where you are is to relax into the moment and enjoy the fresh air and surreal sounds of Africa.

 Once you have submitted your application, a Destination Specialist will be in-touch to discuss the project with you.